Become an adjunct faculty member at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 - Professional presentations related to the supply chain management field.

-Applications are currently being accepted and reviewed for the 2021-2022 academic year.
-Preference will be given to early applications.
+Applications are currently being accepted and reviewed for the 2022-2023 academic year pool of instructors.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.